 - Post a job or internship

-- Create a short-term virtual consulting project
+- Create a short-term consulting project

 - Request a Customized Resume Book (Industry, Function, Geography)

 We invite you to reach out to Christine Murray, Associate Dean and Managing Director of Career Services, to support our campaign of “Hoyas Helping Hoyas” to ensure that every McDonough student has access to meaningful employment.
 Learn about career services across our many platforms:

 If you are aware of job openings in your organization that are appropriate for our undergraduate and graduate students, please consider posting them on Handshake for our undergraduate students and specialty master’s students and on McDonough CareerView for our MBA students.

 Interested in knowing more about the top MBA talent pool available at McDonough?
 Request to explore their resumes with the resume book request link provided below.

 Host a Trek